 WidowLife Wisdom: Her Wedding Ring

-Proudly showing off my new engagement ring to my dad, I asked what he thought of the size of the diamond, his response stuck with me, “It’s not the size of the diamond that matters, but the commitment behind it.”
-On that same night as saying yes to marrying the man of my dreams, my mom told me to keep the ring on my finger and never take it off, not even to wash my hands, and so on my finger it stayed!
+Proudly showing off my new engagement ring to my dad, I asked what he thought of the size of the diamond.
+His response stuck with me: “It’s not the size of the diamond that matters, but the commitment behind it.”
+On that same night of saying yes to marrying the man of my dreams, my mom told me to keep the ring on my finger and never take it off, not even to wash my hands, and so on my finger it stayed!

 History tells us that wedding rings date back thousands of years to the Greeks and Romans.
 Worn on the fourth finger on the left hand because it is believed that a vein runs from that finger directly to the heart.